- Written by Dr.Mehmet Demircioglu

 What should I watch after surgery if I had a transplant with this history?

 Do not diagnose yourself from anxiety, but do not ignore repeated warning signs either.
-A calm comparison of photographs over time, direct surgeon communication, and dermatology review can be much safer than waiting alone or assuming everything is normal.
+A careful comparison of photographs over time, direct surgeon communication, and dermatology review can be much safer than waiting alone or assuming everything is normal.

 Should I begin with a medical suitability review instead of a graft number?

-What would I tell you before you decide?
+What should be clear before you decide?

-If the disease is active, I would not advise surgery.
+If the disease is active, I do not advise surgery.
 If the disease has been quiet for a long period, the donor area is healthy, the dermatologist agrees that the condition is controlled, and the goal is conservative, then a careful discussion may be reasonable.

-The most important point is this.
 Do not spend donor grafts before the scalp diagnosis is clear.
 A rushed transplant can make a difficult condition harder to repair.
 Waiting, documenting stability, and accepting a smaller surgical goal can sometimes protect the patient more than an ambitious operation.